sranganatha/scaffit/templates/typescript/README.md

 ## Usage

-Run `scaffit add typescript` to automatically configure TypeScript for your project based on the detected framework.
+Run `npx scaffit add typescript` to automatically configure TypeScript for your project based on the detected framework.